 When yellow flag iris (Iris pseudacorus) is in bloom, in late spring/early summer, it’s as striking as other varieties in the iris family.
-But this plant, native to Europe, Great Britain, North America and the Mediterranean, but its beauty masks the danger to humans and livestock.
+But its beauty masks the danger to humans and livestock.
 It will make livestock sick if they eat it and contact with the resin will cause skin irritation to humans.
-If you are trying to remove yellow flag iris, be sure to wear gloves and long-sleeves.
+When trying to remove yellow flag iris, be sure to wear gloves and long-sleeves.
 It usually grows along waterways and in wetlands and spreads quickly by rhizome.
+This plant is native to Europe, Great Britain, North Africa and the Mediterranean.

 Some native plant alternatives are: